How It Works

 2

-Create and edit packages with rich text, images, markdown and styling
+Create and edit pitches with rich text, images, markdown and styling

 3

-View packages by stream, drag and drop to prioritise.
-Packages are organised in tabs for candidates, building, scheduled and other stages.
+View pitches by stream, drag and drop to prioritise.
+Pitches are organised in tabs for candidates, building, planned and other stages.

 3. Documents